A step-by-step guide to creating your own wedding newspaper (with LOTS of examples!)

 divider - transparent

-How to print your wedding newspaper
+How to order your wedding newspaper

-You can order your newspaper online at any time.
-Just create a Newspaper Club account and upload your PDF.
-Our automatic PDF checker will flag up anything that doesn’t follow our artwork guidelines, like low-resolution images or content in the margins.
+Our automatic PDF checker will flag up anything that may cause printing issues, like low-resolution images or content in the margins.
 If you need any help with your PDF, just write to our friendly team at support@newspaperclub.com

 Everything you need to know to print a wedding newspaper with Newspaper Club